-Crail Heritage Walk is an easy walking tour with coffee stops on the way.
-Whether this is your first time or you are a regular visitor to Crail, I hope you will enjoy this walk.
+Crail Heritage Walk is an easy historical walking tour from Sandcastle Cottage with coffee, cake or ice cream stops on the way.
+Whether this is your first time or you are a regular visitor to Crail, I hope you and your family enjoy this walk.

 Crail is one of Scotland’s oldest Royal Burghs gaining its first Royal Charter in 1310 from King Robert the Bruce.

 Fishing has always played a big part in the local economy.
 Crail was noted in the middle ages for the export of salted herring and “Crail Capons” which were haddock dried in the sun or smoked by the fire.

 Evidence of Crail’s trade with the Netherlands can be seen around the town today.
 A prime example being the Dutch Tower on the Tolbooth in Marketgate.

 The burgh has a long association with royalty.
 King David 1 resided at Crail Castle and Mary of Guise landed at Fife Ness in 1538 and stayed the night at Balcomie Castle before her wedding to James V in St Andrews Cathedral.

 Hot Tip Download this blog on your phone and follow the route.

 The walk starts at Sandcastle Cottage at the east end of Nethergate.
 Walk down the beach path to the 16th Century Doocot which has recently been restored.
 The Doocot was built for the former nunnery which was nearby and provided a valuable source of meat during the winter months.

 Walk back up the path turn left and proceed along Nethergate.
 On your left hand side you can still see the old Priory Wall.
 This is all that remains of the Rufus Priory which stood on the foreshore.
 The baronial style house referred to as The Priory today was built in 1915.